-Diversity in genre fiction is dear to Tricia’s heart.
-As an agent, Tricia wants to represent authors who reflect diversity and cultures in their work.
-She specializes in Adult, Young Adult, and Middle Grade.
+Inclusiveness in genre fiction is dear to Tricia’s heart.
+She specializes in Adult fiction and very select Young Adult and Middle Grade fiction.
 On the personal side, Tricia has a Sebastian Stan and Tom Hiddleston obsession, and she is definitely Team Vader.
 Her family includes two Great Danes.

-I represent adult, young adult and middle grade in these core categories: science fiction, romance, and fantasy.
-All subgenres in my listed categories are encouraged.
+I represent adult fiction and select young adult and middle grade in these core categories: science fiction, romance, and fantasy.
+Most subgenres in my listed categories are encouraged.
 All manuscripts should be polished and completed before querying me.

 Adult Romance, Science Fiction, Fantasy, Horror.

-Middle Grade Historical, Science Fiction, Fantasy, Horror, Suspense/Thriller
+YA & MG Historical, Science Fiction, Fantasy, Horror

 Inclusive stories provide an incredible sense of joy.
 I’d like to read more multicultural works.
 Writers who identify with a marginalized community are strongly encouraged to query.